ipavlov93/user-account/FAQ.md

 2. What tool is chosen to run DB migrations and why ?
     - goose cli tool is chosen for simplicity on current stage.
 3. Sqlx db driver (adapter) is chosen for simplicity on current stage.
+4. Firebase auth is used as abstraction for OAuth2.0 (protocol) and implement Single-sign-in authentication flow.

 ## Flow